 We do not believe in providing extensive perquisites to our executive officers.
-Our healthcare, insurance, and other welfare and employee-benefit programs are the same for all eligible employees, including executive officers, and include health and dental coverage, group term life insurance, disability programs, our broad-based employee stock purchase program (under which we give a 15% discount to all employees on the purchase price of our stock) and matching contributions to our 401(k) plan.
-We share the cost of health and welfare benefits with our employees, including our executive officers, a cost that is dependent on the level of benefits coverage that each employee or executive elects.
+Our healthcare, insurance and other welfare and employee-benefit programs are the same for all eligible employees, including executive officers, and include health and dental coverage, group term life insurance, disability programs, our broad-based employee stock purchase program (under which we give a 15% discount to all employees on the purchase price of our stock) and matching contributions to our 401(k) plan.
+We share the cost of health and welfare benefits with our employees, including our executive officers, a cost that is dependent on the level of benefits coverage that each employee or executive officer elects.
 We have no deferred compensation plans or supplemental executive retirement plans, nor any outstanding loans of any kind to our executive officers.

-As set forth in the Summary Compensation Table, "All Other Compensation," perquisites to executive officers include an annual car allowance of \$12,000 and reimbursement for related auto insurance premiums.
+As set forth in the Summary Compensation Table, in the column captioned "All Other Compensation," perquisites to executive officers include an annual car allowance of \$12,000 and reimbursement for related auto insurance premiums.
 They also include amounts for discounted parking at our corporate offices in Boston, a benefit we provide to a number of our corporate employees, including our named executive officers.

 Under limited circumstances, we provide certain perquisites to recruit individuals to key positions within the Company and to officers that expatriate to another country for work on the Company's behalf.
 Accordingly, in addition to the general perquisites to executive officers, Messrs.
 Bartlett and Marshall received additional perquisites.
-Mr. Bartlett received a signing bonus and a one-time lump sum payment to assist with his relocation to Boston and Boston-based living expenses.
-Mr. Marshall, an expatriate from the United Kingdom, received a housing allowance, settling-in allowance, relocation support and a goods and services differential in connection with assuming the role of Executive Vice President and President, U.S. Tower Division in Boston.
+Mr. Bartlett received the second portion of his signing bonus in 2011 upon the second anniversary of his start date with the Company.
+Mr. Marshall, an expatriate from the United Kingdom, received a housing allowance and a goods and services differential in connection with his continuation as Executive Vice President and President, U.S. Tower Division.
 The amount for each of these perquisites is set forth in the Summary Compensation Table.
 We believe this is consistent with standard packages offered to recruit key personnel and expatriated employees at global companies.

-Compensation Determinations for 2011
+Compensation Determinations for 2012